The Ruth and Mark Phillips Professorship in Cultural Mediations

 CURRENT PROFESSORSHIP HOLDER

-Dr. Philip Kaisary is the author of The Haitian Revolution in the Literary Imagination: Radical Horizons, Conservative Constraints (University of Virginia Press, 2014) and From Havana to Hollywood: Slave Resistance in the Cinematic Imaginary (forthcoming, SUNY Press).
+Dr. Philip Kaisary is the author of The Haitian Revolution in the Literary Imagination: Radical Horizons, Conservative Constraints (University of Virginia Press, 2014) and From Havana to Hollywood: Slave Resistance in the Cinematic Imaginary (SUNY Press, 2024).
 His writing has appeared in Atlantic Studies, Law & Humanities, MELUS (Multi-Ethnic Literature of the United States), and Slavery & Abolition, among other publications.
 He has received fellowships and grants from organizations including the Fulbright Program and the Canadian Social Sciences and Humanities Research Council.
 He is the 2023–25 Ruth and Mark Phillips Professor in Cultural Mediations and an Associate Professor in the Department of Law & Legal Studies, the Department of English Language and Literature, and the Institute for Comparative Studies in Literature, Art, and Culture at Carleton University, Ottawa, Canada.
 His current research comprises a critique of the ‘Law and Literature’ movement and a proposal for the field’s reconstruction along more globally inclusive and materialist lines.

 PAST PROFESSORSHIP HOLDER

-Dr Birgit Hopfener is an art historian of contemporary art and theory in the global context.
+Dr. Birgit Hopfener is an art historian of contemporary art and theory in the global context.
 She is an Associate Professor in the School for the Study of Art and Culture at Carleton University, cross-appointed with the Institute for Comparative Studies in Literature, Art and Culture.
 Her research and teaching are situated in the field of critical global art history with a regional expertise in Chinese art.